 - In a medium-large mixing bowl mix your dry ingredients for the cake and mix (flour, baking flour and soda, salt).

-- In 2 batches add in your dry mixture into the wet mixture on a lower speed, alternating with 1 batch of your milk.
-1/2 dry ingredients, the yogurt, 1/2 dry ingredients.
+- In 2 batches add in your dry mixture into the wet mixture on a lower speed, alternating with 1 batch of your yogurt. ½ dry ingredients, the yogurt, ½ dry ingredients.
 Don’t over mix.

-- Scoop batter evenly into 6 cupcake liners/wells.
+- Scoop batter evenly into 7 cupcake liners/wells.
 Lightly slam the cake pans on the counter to try to get rid of any major air bubbles.
-Fill up the remaining 5 wells with 1 Tbsp of water.
+Fill up the remaining 5 outer wells with 1 tablespoon of water.

-- Bake each for about 18-20 minutes.
+- Bake for about 17-19 minutes.
 Check with a toothpick until clean.
 Pull cupcake pan out of the oven and let the cupcakes cook in the pan for about 10-15 minutes.
 Then remove cupcakes onto a cooling rack until cooled to room temperature.

 - Sift the powdered sugar into a separate bowl.